The Scalar Potential of Supersymmetric $SU(3)_{C}\times SU(3)_{L}\times U(1)_{N}$ Model: Introduction

 Although this model coincides at low energies with the SM it explains some fundamental questions that are accommodated, but not explained, in the SM.
-These questions are: \begin{enumerate} \item The family number must be a multiple of three in order to cancel anomalies~\cite{ppf,331rh}; \item Why $\sin^{2} \theta_{W}<\frac{1}{4}$ is observed; \item The models have a scalar sector similar to the two Higgs doublets Model, we will review it at App.(\ref{psusy1}); \item It is the simplest model that includes bileptons of both types: scalars and vectors ones; \item It solves the strong $CP$-problem; \item The model has several sources of CP violation \cite{oravinez,Montero:2005yb}. \end{enumerate}
+These questions are: \begin{enumerate} \item The family number must be a multiple of three in order to cancel anomalies~\cite{ppf,331rh}; \item Why $\sin^{2} \theta_{W}<\frac{1}{4}$ is observed; \item The models have a scalar sector similar to the two Higgs doublets Model; \item It is the simplest model that includes bileptons of both types: scalars and vectors ones; \item It solves the strong $CP$-problem; \item The model has several sources of CP violation \cite{oravinez,Montero:2005yb}. \end{enumerate} The 3-3-1 models havebeen studied extensively over the last decade.

-The supersymmetric version of the 3-3-1 minimal model \cite{ppf} was done Refs.~\cite{ema1,pal2,331susy1,mcr,Rodriguez:2005jt} (MSUSY331).
-The scalar sector of the minimal 331 model \cite{ppf} was studied on \cite{Pleitez:1993gc,tonasse}.
-When we have presented the MSUSY we have shown the lighest higgs has mass around 124.5 GeV \cite{331susy1}.

-The scalar sector of 331 model with heavy leptons \cite{Pleitez:1992xh} was studied on \cite{oravinez,tonasse} and we have studied the Higgs potential with only triplets in supersymmetric case in \cite{Rodriguez:2005jt}.
-The scalar potential in several 331 models was considered in \cite{Diaz:2003dk,Nguyen:1998ui,Giraldo:2011gd, CarcamoHernandez:2014mlk}.

 Recently it was reported a light Higgs boson at the LHC and its value is given by\cite{Aad:2015zhl}